subamanis/Odaxelagnia/README.md

 1) Make sure you have [Python](https://www.python.org/downloads/) installed.
 2) Run main.py from inside src folder.

-Inside the src folder, there are webdrivers for each browser, if your browser version is not compatible with the existing webdriver, you can download the new webdriver that matches with your browser and replace it.
+Inside the src folder, there are is the chrome webdriver that corresponds to Chrome 92, if your browser version is not compatible with the existing webdriver, you can download the new webdriver that matches with your browser and replace it.